Supplementary data: Nova Scotia

 Topic: Increasing access to supportive palliative care services

-Title of image: Proportion of Nova Scotians (18 yrs and older) who died in 2019 of cancer related causes and were referred to specialist palliative care services
+Title of image: Proportion of Nova Scotians (18 yrs and older) who died of cancer related causes and were referred to specialist palliative care services, by geography

-Title of table: Proportion of Nova Scotians (18 yrs and older) who died in 2019 of cancer related causes and were referred to specialist palliative care services
+Title of image: Proportion of Nova Scotians (18 yrs and older) who died of cancer related causes and were referred to specialist palliative care services, by referral timeframe prior to death

 Priority 5 Action 1: Integrate the full spectrum of information and support services to ensure people are fully supported throughout the cancer experience